mrdonado/blog/_posts/2017-09-28-lifescope-project.markdown

 tags: python ai nlp nodejs docker architecture reactjs redux
 ---

-# An artificial intelligence software looking for solutions to healthcare problems
+# An AI software looking for solutions to healthcare problems

 ## Some history